guihome-diaz/training/docker/docker_training.md

 !["section 5 target architecture"](images/22_multiple_containes_architecture.png "section 5 target architecture")

-With this kind of architecture you can easily scale up without data inconsistency or data loss.
+:white_check_mark: With this kind of architecture you can easily scale up without data inconsistency or data loss.